chachaprince1/anime-episode-to-anki/README.md

 ## Add an Episode to Anki

-On a jpdb anime page, you will see a new **Add to Anki** button beside each episode.
+On an anime page, you will see a new **Add to Anki** button beside each episode.

 ### 1. Choose an Episode

 1. Open Anki Desktop and leave it running during the export.
-2. In Chrome, open jpdb's anime difficulty list and open an anime's detail page.
+2. In Chrome, open the website's anime difficulty list and open an anime's detail page.
 3. Find the episode you want and click **Add to Anki** beside that episode.
-4. jpdb adds the episode to your account and opens its deck page.
+4. The website adds the episode to your account and opens its deck page.
 5. On that deck page, click **Continue: review Episode … for Anki**.
 6. If you opened a deck directly instead, click
    **Add deck to Anki with Yomitan**.